BU-Spark/se-bu-eng-3d-printing-robot/README.md

 This project provides the web interface for the Autonomous Mechanics Challenge, allowing users to interact with Boston University's Bayesian Experimental Autonomous Researcher (BEAR) platform.
 Users can design mechanical structures, submit them for automated 3D printing and testing by the BEAR robot, track the status of their experiments, view results, and compare performance on a public leaderboard.
 The platform also includes an administrative dashboard for managing users, approvals, tokens, and system logs.

+## Known Issues
+- **Next Steps** are listed [here](https://github.com/BU-Spark/se-bu-eng-3d-printing-robot/tree/dev?tab=readme-ov-file#next-steps).
+- **Security Vulnerabilities:** Initially, admin email addresses were hard-coded in the frontend, posing a security risk.
+These emails have since been moved to environment variables for improved security.
+As a next step, storing admin emails in a database would allow for more flexible and secure identity management by enabling dynamic control over admin users.
+- **Slow 3D Rendering:** Previously, the backend experienced high request volumes due to rapid parameter changes from the frontend.
+To mitigate this, a debouncer was implemented to limit the frequency of requests.
+While this reduced server load, the 3D model rendering remains slow and may require further optimization.
+- **Hydration Error:** A hydration mismatch error occurs when the project initially loads.
+While refreshing the page temporarily resolves the issue, a more permanent fix is needed to ensure consistent rendering across server and client.

 ## Features

 * **User Authentication:** Secure sign-up and login using Clerk.